MariammBello/cloud_resume_challenge_opensource/mainyml.md

 * source: The source file (deploy.sh) in your repository.
 * target: The destination on the EC2 instance.
 * strip_components: Removes leading path components from the source before copying.
 This is 0 because it is not required, since the script is not nested.
+* overwrite: This ensures the file is overwritten

 ```
     - name: 'Deploy to EC2 via SSH'